irregulargentlewomen/ratedrforrapist/README.md

 =====
 * create a decent title graphic
 * test the CSS on actual mobile devices
-* clean up the invocation JS
+* clean up the invocation JS workflow
 * migrate CSS to scss
 * add documentation comments to CSS and HTML
 * refine language in further-info alert